Cerement/cerement.github.io/_posts/2017-11-10-tutorial-setup-unity-arkit-remote.md

 - Download latest Unity ARKit Plugin from [Asset Store](https://www.assetstore.unity3d.com/en/#!/content/92515)

 - Build the scene called UnityARKitRemote onto your compatible iOS device
-	- Make sure to use "Development Build" in build settings
+	- Make sure to check "Development Build" in build settings
 	- It's recommended to change product name and bundle identifier to make it distinguishable

 ### 2. Setup Developing Scene

-- From the ARKitRemote folder, add ARKitRemoteConnection prefab into your developing scene
+- From the ARKitRemote folder, add ARKitRemoteConnection prefab to the root your developing scene

 ### 3. Connect Unity Editor with iOS Device